tinymce/tinymce-docs/plugins/a11ychecker.md

 ### D3 - Adjacent links

-**Rule description:** This rule checks that links next to other links do not have the same href.
-For example if you have an image link and a text link with the same href they should be contained within the same `a` element and not in two different `a` elements.
-If the image and the text link are put in two separate elements it can be confusing for users of screen readers and other assistive technologies.
+**Rule description:** This rule checks that links next to other links do not have the same `href` attribute.

+For example: If an image link and a text link have the same `href` attribute, both elements should be in the same `a` element.
+If an image link and a text link point to the same URL but are two separate elements, it can be confusing for users of screen readers and other assistive technologies.

 #### {{pluginname}} rule details - D3